 The intuition is the following.
 Making a bid x_i lower that m_i is not convenient to b_i since if he loses the auction and gets the chore he may get a low compensation, lower than his evaluation of the chore.
-On the other hand if he makes a bid higher than m_i he is more secure he will not lose the auction but he can run a winner's course like risk: he can be compelled to compensate the loser with a sum of money higher than his evaluation m_i of the chore (so it would have been better for him to get the chore).
+On the other hand if he makes a bid higher than m_i he is more secure he will not lose the auction but he can run a winner's course like risk: he can be compelled to compensate the loser with a sum of money higher than his evaluation of the chore m_i (so it would have been better for him to get the chore).
 From this we conclude that each bidder should choose to bid a sum $x_i = m_i$.
-For a more formal proof of our claim we refer to the Appendix.
+Now we step to a more formal proof of our claim.